 Graham Knox

-He's been a Government Statistician for over 20 years, having spent much of his career in the Department for Education (DfE) and DWP.
+He has been a government statistician for over 20 years, having spent much of his career in the Department for Education (DfE) and DWP.

-Graham has carried out more traditional Statistician-type roles but now spends more of his time focussing on wider data sharing and how we can enable access to DWP data for research, working closely with data sharing colleagues across Government, the ONS and ADR UK.
+Graham has carried out more traditional statistician-type roles but now spends more of his time focusing on wider data sharing and how we can enable access to DWP data for research, working closely with data-sharing colleagues across government, the ONS and ADR UK.